Kwantlen First Nation: Origin of the name

 In early European records, the Kwantlen people are referred to as the Quoitlen, Quaitlines, and other variations on these spellings.
-In the late-1800s the Kwantlen First Nation became known to non-Natives as the "Langley Indian Band", a name which became official, and was used by the Canadian Federal Department of Indian Affairs until 1994.
+In the late-1800s the Kwantlen First Nation became known to non-Natives as the "Langley Indian Band", a name which became official, and was used by the Department of Indian Affairs until 1994.
 In June 1994, former Chief Marilyn Gabriel reclaimed the traditional name of Kwantlen for her people and community which was marked by a traditional ceremony.
 Kwantlen Polytechnic University was granted permission to use the Kwantlen Name by the late Sto:lo Grand Chief Joe Gabriel.
 The name "Kwantlen" means "Tireless Runner" in the Halkomelem language.

 Modern day

 The Kwantlen First Nation is a progressive community administered by the hereditary chief and council and advised by the decisions of a formal Elders Advisory Committee that meets once a month.
 With this guidance, the community has seen a cultural resurgence and robust economic growth.
 Some examples of this cultural resurgence include the opening of a new Cultural Centre, a renewed focus on learning Halkomelem, and the annual First Salmon Ceremony.
 Kwantlen is Operational under the First Nations Land Management Act which through the Kwantlen Land Code, enables Kwantlen to opt-out of 34 Sections of the Indian Act related to the management of reserve lands.

 The band owns a number of business entities.
 These entities are: